mukatee/java-tcp-tunnel/README.md

 Pretty much every software I write/work with these days seems to be networked to some extent.
 Trying to test networked software often is just more complicated than it needs to be.

-And then we end up using all kinds of libraries, frameworks, whatever.
+And always it seems people end up using all kinds of libraries, frameworks, whatever.
-Pretty much everything also seems to fail in mysterious ways under all those layers of libraries, factories, dependency injections, black boxes, or whatever.
+Pretty much everything then seems to fail in mysterious ways under all those layers of libraries, factories, dependency injections, black boxes, or whatever.

 Too many times I have tried to look for some solutions to get insight into this on the internet.
 Too many times have I ended up on the website of Fiddler or some complex (for me) solution requiring installing too many dependencies (Mono etc).
 Or with complex user interfaces when I just wanted to see what really went on (both ways client<->server) when making those network requests.

 This is an attempt to make debugging and testing the networked stuff easier (for me).
-I am a simple kind of a guy (who likes the programmatic approach), so this is an attempt to make something simple enough for me.
+I am a simple kind of a guy (who often likes the programmatic approach), so this is an attempt to make something simple enough for me.
 So that's why.

 Options